-Okichi, a young woman and experienced Geisha, befriends Aiko, a new arrival.
+Okichi, a young woman and experienced geisha, befriends Aiko, a trainee.
 A sisterly bond develops between the pair as they grow closer, support each other and perform together.
 Okichi starts to form a connection with Takeda, a young samurai.

 In the strange wilderness of the spirit world, Okichi joins the ghostly dead who have assembled for the Obon festival of the dead.
-She passes through the veil into the world of the living and seeks out Aiko who is enjoying time with Henry.
+She passes through the veil into the world of the living and seeks out Aiko who is enjoying her new life with Henry.
 She cannot see Okichi until suddenly, for a moment, the two girls’ hands meet, and a terrified Aiko is rescued by Henry.

-Alone and angry, Okichi follows the Samurai Takeda and incites him to wreak havoc on the Americans.
+Alone and angry, Okichi follows the samurai Takeda and incites him to wreak havoc on the Americans.
 In the chaos, Henry is assassinated leaving Aiko distraught.
 Okichi is appalled at the hurt she has caused and tries to grasp Aiko’s hand, but Aiko rejects its – she will never forgive her.

 Finally, now much older, Aiko returns with a single lantern but Okichi no longer has the strength to make contact.
 Aiko offers her hand to Okichi who meets it.
 Released, Okichi can finally follow her lantern down the river.